 Said differently, all of the Marketing tasks that are not directly helping engaging clients requires reassessment, and the extra time is re-dedicated to supporting sales goals.

 Chances are if you are not online, intentionally writing, tagging, and coordinating the use of keywords and phrases describing your business values; then someone else is already doing it.
 They may even be using your company name and maybe the names of your products to promote their rankings in returned search results.
 To check, run a Google search on a popular, relevant term and see which competitors appear on the first page of results with an "AD" indication located on the lower left side of the search entry.
 These companies are not listing in the top 10 by accident.
 They have approached the topic of Search Engine Optimization (SEO) thoughtfully and are making serious headway.

 In the article How to Hire for SEO… In Googles’ Own Words posted

-Too often proposals provide tactical specifics with enough detail to create a roadmap for the company to proceed without hiring the Search resource.
-Consider this process as the vetting of a skills-set instead of a planning session that might reveal not just the desired outcome of the marketing activity but also the approach that is planned to make it happen.
+Too often, proposals provide tactical specifics with enough detail to create a roadmap for the company to proceed without hiring the Search resource.
+Consider this process as the vetting of a skills-set instead of a planning session that might reveal not just the desired outcome of the marketing activity but also the approach to make it happen.

 Don't let the size of your company deter you.
 Businesses of all sizes are in desperate need of skills to optimize digital delivery.
 For the smaller companies, it is a cost/resource issue, and for larger ones, there are competing priorities.